milolucero/professional-portfolio/README.md

-This is a professional portfolio website developed with Next.js and React.
+Professional portfolio website developed with Next.js and React.

 Visit the live version at [camilolucero.com](https://camilolucero.com/).